 One winner was Ørsted (formerly DONG energy).
 Founded in the early 1970s by the Danish government, in 2006 the company boldly diversified from fossil fuel production into the electricity market.
 What followed was a remarkable transformation culminating in a leadership position in renewable energy.

 So if your storyline is about transformation, don’t linger on the internal struggles you have gone through; focus on the reinvention story.
 People can relate to this; it suggests a company in touch with itself.
 Focus on the emergence of the butterfly, not the demise of the caterpillar.

-Julian Birkinshaw is a Professor of Strategy and Entrepreneurship; Academic Director of the Institute of Innovation and Entrepreneurship, Deputive Dean (Executive Education).
+Julian Birkinshaw is Professor of Strategy and Entrepreneurship; Academic Director of the Institute of Innovation and Entrepreneurship, Deputy Dean (Executive Education).